 Contemporary style decorative tips

-Ranging from cladding to worktops, washbasins to shower trays, Cosentino offers you a wide range of ideas to create a contemporary look in your living room, kitchen or bathroom.
+Ranging from cladding to countertops, vanities to shower trays, Cosentino offers a wide range of ideas to create a contemporary look in your living room, kitchen, or bathroom.

 - Having established these needs, the contemporary designer or decorator must seek the most efficient and ecologically responsible technical solution.

 - Once we have chosen that material, it is time to find the creative concept around which the whole project will revolve.
 And that concept may have Nordic, industrial or vintage references, often being a mixture of all of them.
 Because the contemporary styleis, above all, eclectic, individualistic, and driven by the tastes and cultural background of its creator.